Best & Worst Honda Pilot Years

 4th generation (YG 1/2)2023-Present

-Knowing these generational shifts is key.
+Knowing these generational shifts is essential.
 It’s like having a cheat sheet for picking the perfect Pilot that fits your needs to a T.

 Honda Pilot Best, Neutral and Worst Years

 When it comes to ranking these Pilots, we don’t just pull numbers out of thin air.
-We dive deep, considering a smorgasbord of factors:
+We delve deep, considering a comprehensive array of factors:

 • What owners are saying (surveys don’t lie!)